WDI-SEA/notes/00-config-deployment/deploy-node.md

 * Before you create your app in Heroku, be sure your project is being tracked via a git repository.
 * Create a Heroku app via the command line \(or, if you prefer you can use the GUI to create it and follow its directions to connect it to your git repo\)

+### Git Integration

+There are two ways to handle git integration on heroku: the first is by creating a heroku git remote and pushing up to it.
+This way requires you to commit some changes and push up to trigger a redeploy, which can be a drawback.
+The second links your github repo to heroku in a `CI/CD` or _continuous integration/continuos deployment_ setup.
+Heroku will automatically deploy when it sees changes on github, and allows you to manually trigger a redeploy, which can be useful.

+**_YOU ONLY NEED TO DO ONE OF THESE_**

+#### First Way: Heroku Remote

 ```text
 heroku apps:create sitename
 ```